 In Massachusetts, your employer will withhold money from your paychecks to put toward your state income taxes.
 You can fill out Form M-4 and give it to your employer to indicate withholding exemptions.

-For those looking to move to Massachusetts, our Massachusetts mortgage guide is a good place to start learning about getting a mortgage in the state.
+For those looking to move to Massachusetts, our Massachusetts mortgage guide is a good place to learn about getting a mortgage in the Bay State.
 It lays out the important information about rates and the different kinds of loans you will be deciding between.

 How You Can Affect Your Massachusetts Paycheck

 If you got slammed with a big tax bill last year, whether on your federal return or your Massachusetts state return, you have a couple of options to prevent it happening again.
-You can file a new W-4 and/or M-4 and claim fewer allowances, meaning you’ll have more money withheld from each paycheck.
+You can file a new W-4 and/or M-4 and claim fewer allowances.
+This means you’ll have more money withheld from each paycheck.
 You can also file a new W-4/M-4 and request a specific dollar amount of additional withholding from each paycheck.
 Both forms have a line where you can write in an additional dollar amount to withhold from each paycheck.
 If you aren’t sure how much to withhold, use the paycheck calculator to find your tax liability.

-If your paychecks are ample and you’re living well within your budget, you might want to increase your contributions to tax-advantaged accounts like the 401(k), HSA or FSA.
+If you’re already living well within your budget, consider increasing your contributions to tax-advantaged accounts like a 401(k), HSA or FSA.
 Your contributions will come out of your earnings before payroll taxes are applied.
-If your company has an HR department you can schedule a meeting to discuss your options.
-You may be able to shelter more money from taxes by enrolling in a commuter benefits program or by authorizing payroll deductions for contributions to a 529 college savings plan.
+If your company has an HR department, you can schedule a meeting to discuss your options.
+You may also be able to shelter money from taxes by enrolling in a commuter benefits program or by authorizing payroll deductions for contributions to a 529 college savings plan.